VirtusLab/graphbuddy/subpages/telemetrySettings.md

 # Telemetry

 With your agreement, we can collect some anonymous information.
 If you change your mind, you can change telemetry settings following instructions below.
+Our privacy policy you can find here: [link](privacyPolicy.md).

 ## IntelliJ